Design and implement a data structure for a Least Frequently Used (LFU) cache.

 When the cache capacity is 0, all put() operations should be no-ops since nothing can be stored.
 Forgetting this check causes attempts to evict from an empty cache, leading to errors or incorrect behavior.

-When a key's frequency increases, it must be removed from its current frequency list and added to the next frequency list.
-Forgetting to remove it from the old list causes the key to appear in multiple frequency buckets, corrupting the data structure and causing incorrect evictions.
+When a key's frequency increases, its node must be removed from the current frequency list and added to the next one.
+Forgetting to remove it from the old list causes the same entry to appear in multiple frequency buckets, corrupting the data structure and causing incorrect evictions.